zhaomengqi/Machine-Learning-Loan-Lending-Club/README.md

 • Should be able to a new record (You can define what features you will use) and the result will be a flag whether it would give a loan or not.

 Clustering
-Once you have decided to give a loan, build models to decide what interest rate to give.
+Decided to give a loan, build models to decide what interest rate to give.
 Debating whether to create one model for all customer prospects or segment data into clusters and then build prediction models specific to each cluster. think of creating segments or clusters and build models one for each cluster. with 3 possibilities:

 1. Segment data into clusters manually using categorical or numerical features.